-This Committee shall ensure the continuity of critical business functions and commercial activity of the Company and safeguard its assets.
+This Committee shall ensure the continuity of critical business functions, status of compliance with related rules and regulations, commercial activity of the Company and safeguard its assets.
 The Committee shall assess, review, record, rank and rate the physical, financial and reputational risks.
-It will conduct the business impact analysis; assess effects of impact of any physical disruption; its financial implications and people to be affected.
+It will conduct a business impact analysis; assess effects of impact of any physical disruption; its financial implications and people to be affected.
 It will also evaluate mitigation in place; lay down proactive approach and reactive actions.
 It will also continue to review and improve Business Continuity Plan of the Company from time to time.